-Donald Trump has launched a fresh attack on Elon Musk, declaring that Doge, Musk's cost-cutting body, is "the monster" that "that might have to go back and eat Elon".
-On Truth Social on Monday, he continued: "Elon may get more subsidy than any human being in history, by far, and without subsidies, Elon would probably have to close up shop and head back home to South Africa.
-No more Rocket launches, Satellites, or Electric Car Production, and our Country would save a FORTUNE. [sic]"
+Donald Trump has launched a fresh attack on Elon Musk, along with the Department of Government Efficiency (DOGE).
+Trump declared it "the monster" that "that might have to go back and eat Elon."
+On his Truth Social platform on Monday, Trump continued his attack: "Elon may get more subsidy than any human being in history, by far, and without subsidies, Elon would probably have to close up shop and head back home to South Africa.
+No more Rocket launches, Satellites, or Electric Car Production, and our Country would save a FORTUNE."